Moto Ride Days

 How do we run your days?

-We want to maximise the amount of time you have on track so Track Action ride days consist of four separate groups that a rider can choose from according to their skill and experience levels, we aim to provide each rider with a maximum of five sessions per ride day.
+We want to maximise the amount of time you have on track so QR Moto Ride days consist of four separate groups that a rider can choose from according to their skill and experience levels, we aim to provide each rider with a maximum of five sessions per ride day.
 When everything runs really well and we look like finishing early; time allowing an extra session will potentially be offered to either a combined Formula and GT group or combined Corsa and FX group depending which is the larger in number on the day and has the most remaining participants.